OctoNezd/oldlander/README.md

 3. Select downloaded .crx

+FYI: Updates should be automatically delivered - pipeline in this repository creates Chrome update list

 I cant release it on official store due to the fact I can't pay the registration fee with any of my bank cards.